topStrip1

 Passive aggression

-Passive aggression is a behavior where someone expresses hostility or anger indirectly through subtle, underhanded actions or comments instead of openly addressing their concerns.
+Passive aggression is a behavior where someone expresses hostility or anger indirectly through underhanded actions or comments instead of openly addressing their concerns.
+This is a form of subtle manipulation in where indirect methods are used to gain control over another person.
+While subtle manipulations can be harder to notice than more overt forms of manipulations, the bad actions can be just as harmful.

 Example: You ask them to do something and they comply but only while whining, complaining, or doing it wrong.